MicrosoftDocs/ATADocs/ATPDocs/what-is.md

 - Identify and investigate suspicious user activities and advanced attacks throughout the kill chain
 - Provide clear incident information on a simple timeline for fast triage

-Defender for Identity was formerly known as Azure Advanced Threat Protection (Azure ATP).

 [!INCLUDE [automatic-redirect](../includes/automatic-redirect.md)]

 ## Monitor and analyze user behavior and activities